paulconnor/ah-custom-ui/README.md

 - To be used to add second factor AuthN to Siteminder protected resources.
 - AuthHub policy will include SMSOTP for second factor only
 - User credentials exist for SMSOTP
+- AuthHub application to be used has clientCredentials grant and similar Authorization rights as the demoClient.

 ## 1. Add the Helm Chart and deploy